nodejs/node/doc/api/packages.md

 }
 ```

-The `"main"` field defines the CommonJS or ESM script that is used as the
+The `"main"` field defines the entry point of a package when
-package entry point.
+imported by name via a `node_modules` lookup.
+Its value
+is a path.
+When a package has an [`"exports"`][] field, this will take precedence over the
+`"main"` field when importing the package by name.

 When the value is a directory, [it may only be loaded via
 `require()`](modules.md#folders-as-modules).